spm-group5/spm-group5/backend/BACKEND_API_DOCS.md

 #### Task Validation Rules
 - `title`: Must be a non-empty string after trimming
+- `priority`: Must be a number between 1 and 10 (inclusive)
-- `status`: Must be one of: 'To Do', 'In Progress', 'Done'
+- `status`: Must be one of: 'To Do', 'In Progress', 'Blocked', 'Done'
+- `tags`: Must be a string (can be empty)
 - `dueDate`: Cannot be in the past (if provided)
 - `owner`: Must be a valid User ObjectId
 - `assignee`: Must be a valid User ObjectId (if provided)